-Parties, game nights, family get-together and maybe just a simple night in, delivery pizza is a delicious meal most everyone enjoys.
+Parties, game nights and family get-togethers.
+Or maybe just a simple night in, delivery pizza is a delicious meal most everyone enjoys.
 But we all know that its best when its hot and fresh out of the pizza oven.
 What if you crave a slice later that day, or maybe even a couple days later?

 Is it Safe to Put a Pizza Box in the Oven?

 A little bit of yes, and a bit more of no!

 It is safe to put a cardboard pizza box into the oven, but only if you follow some key rules and know the limitations.
 And we can say that there is a better way to heat your pizza, outside the box it was delivered in.